mbernste/mbernste.github.io/_posts/2023-05-29-matrix_spaces.md

 <span style="color:#0060C6">**Definition 5 (null space):** Given a matrix $\boldsymbol{A} \in \mathbb{R}^{m \times n}$, the **null space** of $\boldsymbol{A}$ is the set of vectors, $\{\boldsymbol{v} \in \mathbb{R}^m \mid \boldsymbol{Av} = \boldsymbol{0}\}$</span>r

-On its surface, the null space seems unrelated to the row space and column spaces of a matrix; however, there is indeed a key relationship between the null space and the row space of a matrix: the null space is the **orthogonal complement** to the row space.
+On its surface, the null space seems unrelated to the row space and column spaces of a matrix; however, there is indeed a key relationship between the null space and the row space of a matrix: the null space is the **orthogonal complement** to the row space (Theorem 1 in the appendix to this post).

 Before going further, let us define the orthogonal complement.
 Given a vector space $(\mathcal{V}, \mathcal{F})$, the orthogonal complement is another vector space $(\mathcal{V}', \mathcal{F})$ such that all vectors in $\mathcal{V}'$ are orthogonal to all vectors in $\mathcal{V}$.